baehyunsol/Sodigy/README.md

 ```
 # Don't forget to add `?` after `n`.
-# TODO: how about removing `?` in the function definition?
 let foo(n?: Int): Option(Int) = if n == 0 {
   None
 } else {